sablevsky/freelizer/README.md

-# Frequency detector
+# Freelizer
-> Simple module on pure JavaScript with Audio Web API usage that was made for purpose of calculating sound frequency from microphone.
+> Simple package on pure JavaScript with Audio Web API usage that was made for purpose of calculating sound frequency from microphone.

 [Live example of usage](https://sablevsky.github.io/frequency-detector/)

+## Some important information
+Has been tested only in desktop and mobile Google Chrome version 87.0.
+Package doesn't include polyfills.
+Stable work in other browsers isn't guaranteed.
+Requires support of Web Audio API.
+Has 0 dependencies from other packages.

 ## Data that library provides
 1. Frequency of sound from microphone.